Guru-brahmGan/server-gating/README.md

 ## Overview

 The GPU.net Node.js server is a crucial component of the GPU.net ecosystem, providing a backend interface for interacting with the Ethereum blockchain, handling user transactions, managing database operations, and processing external API requests.
-This documentation outlines the server's architecture, key functionalities, and setup instructions.

 ## Architecture